India accuses Pakistan of peddling ‘litany of lies’ as Imran Khan rakes up Kashmir dispute at UN

 “The one country in the world today where, I am sad to say, the state sponsors Islamophobia, is India,” Khan said in a recorded speech to the UNGA, which is being held virtually amid the coronavirus pandemic.
 “The reason behind this is RSS ideology that unfortunately rules India today.
 They believe that India is exclusive to Hindus and others are not equal citizens.”

-Khan added that there could be no durable peace and stability in South Asia until the Jammu and Kashmir dispute is resolved on the basis of international legitimacy, according to NDTV.
+Khan added that there could be no durable peace and stability in South Asia until the Jammu and Kashmir dispute was resolved on the basis of international legitimacy, according to NDTV.
 “Pakistan has always called for a peaceful solution,” he added.
 “To this end, India must rescind the measures it has instituted since August 5 in 2019, end its military siege and other gross human rights violations in Jammu and Kashmir.”

-Following this, First Secretary in India’s Permanent Mission to the UN Mijito Vinito walked out of the general assembly hall in protest.
+Following this, First Secretary in India’s Permanent Mission to the UN Mijito Vinito walked out of the General Assembly hall in protest.
 TS Tirumurti, India’s permanent representative to the UN, tweeted that the country would use the “Right to Reply” facility to give a “befitting response” to Khan’s statements.

 India responded by calling Khan’s remarks “a new low” in diplomacy.
-“This Hall heard the incessant rant of someone who had nothing to show for himself, who had no achievements to speak of, and no reasonable suggestion to offer to the world,” Vinito said as the two countries traded barbed rebuttals.
+“This Hall heard the incessant rant of someone who had nothing to show for himself, who had no achievements to speak of, and no reasonable suggestion to offer to the world,” Vinito said as the two countries traded rebuttals.
 “Instead, we saw lies, misinformation, warmongering and malice spread through this assembly.”

 The Indian diplomat reiterated that the Union Territory of Jammu and Kashmir is an integral and inalienable part of India.
 “The rules and legislation brought in the Union Territory of Jammu and Kashmir are strictly internal affairs of India,” he added.
 “The only dispute left in Kashmir relates to the part of Kashmir that is still under illegal occupation of Pakistan.”

-In his speech, Khan had urged the international community to intervene on the Kashmir issue.
+In his speech, Khan had urged the international community to intervene in the Kashmir dispute.
 “The international community must investigate these grave violations and prosecute the Indian civil and military personnel involved in state terrorism and serious crimes against humanity,” Khan said.

 But Vinito wondered if Khan was referring to himself.
 “The leader of Pakistan today called for those who incite hate and violence to be outlawed,” the Indian diplomat said.
 “But, as he went on, we were left wondering, was he referring to himself?”